-Catnip is a popular treat for cats, and it’s easy to find in pet stores and even grocery stores.
+Catnip is a popular plant-derived treat for cats, and it’s easy to find in pet stores and even grocery stores.
 However, many pet owners are not sure what it is or if it’s safe to give to their cat, and with so many different brands to choose from, it can be challenging to know which one you should use.

 Catnip is safe for cats of all ages.
 However, most kittens will not react to it before they are 6–9 months old.
 If you would like to find out more about catnip, continue reading, and we will try to answer all of your questions to help you know what it is and what it does, so you can feel safe about providing it to your pet.

 Is Catnip A Drug?

 No, catnip is not a drug.
 It’s a member of the mint family, and it contains the chemical trans-nepetalactone that causes the reactions you see in some cats.
-It’s natural and safe for cats to consume.
-The only downside is that it could cost diarrhea or an upset stomach if your cat eats too much.
+It’s natural and safe for cats.
+Cats can enjoy the catnip effect by inhaling or consuming the plant.
+The only downside is that it could cause diarrhea or an upset stomach if your cat eats too much.
 Your cat will only need to smell the catnip to feel its effects.
-It will not need to ingest it, it will not get addicted to it, and there is no bad feeling afterward.

 Does Catnip Get Cats High?

 Catnip does not exactly get your pet high, but many owners will tell you that the cat may act as if it does.
-Some experts believe it triggers receptors in the brain that make the cat feel euphoric like a human might after consuming marijuana or LSD, while others note that the chemical trans-nepetalactone smells like a chemical in the female’s urine which causes the male cats to act out of character in an attempt to impress the females.
-However, no isolated compounds produce the same effect, and it affects female cats equally, so some experts believe it activates receptors for sex pheromones.
+Some experts believe it triggers receptors in the brain that make the cat feel euphoric like a human might after consuming marijuana or LSD, while others note that the chemical trans-nepetalactone causes a pheromone-like effect on cats, so experts believe it activates receptors for sex pheromones.

 At What Age Is Catnip Safe For Cats?